personium/website/src/getting-started/setup-unit.md

 |OS Disk |30 GiB|
 | Public IP address | Yes |

-> Personium itself works on OSs other than CentOS7, but since the Ansible Playbook used later is based on CentOS7, please use CentOS7 series.
+> Personium itself works on OSs other than CentOS7, but since the Ansible Playbook that we tested is based on CentOS7, please use CentOS7 series to avoid any configuration trouble.

 ### Security group/firewall settings